No Mayo Egg Salad with Dill Pickles and Yogurt

 Load up on fresh ingredients: Don’t hold back on crunchy celery, fresh dill, or other herbs.
 These fresh elements bring vibrant flavor and texture to your egg salad, making it truly stand out.

-For a dairy free option, try mashed avocado for creaminess or even classic mayonnaise.
+For a dairy-free option, try mashed avocado for creaminess and richness.

 Onion: Use red, white, yellow, or even green onions instead.
 Each brings a slightly different flavor, so use whatever you have on hand.